Daphne Oram; Devizesโ€™ Unsung Pioneer of Electronic Sound Part 3

 Daphne Oram as a young girl dressed as Alice in Wonderland with family, for the Devizes Carnival: Source Wiltshire Museum

-At seventeen Daphne moved to Kent, turned down a place at the Royal College of Music, to become a junior sound engineer at the BBC, where she would โ€œshadowโ€ concerts with a pre-recorded version, allowing the broadcast to continue despite interference or blackouts due to air raids.
+At seventeen Daphne moved to London, turned down a place at the Royal College of Music, to become a junior sound engineer at the BBC, where she would โ€œshadowโ€ concerts with a pre-recorded version, allowing the broadcast to continue despite interference or blackouts due to air raids.

 Throughout the 1940s Daphne devoted herself to the pioneering of electronic sound, labouring into the night composing various pieces, most far too avant-garde for the traditionalist BBC bosses to consider publishing.
 Promoted to music studio manager after a decade, she eventually convinced the BBC to the benefits of electronic music and musique concrรฉte for use in programming; particularly for The BBC Third Programme, replaced by BBC Radio 3.
 By 1957 they caved, and Daphne was appointed the original co-director of The BBC Radiophonic Workshop with Senior Studio Manager Desmond Briscoe.